 The new standards are important because they will not only improve what your child learns, but how he learns by teaching critical-thinking, problem solving, and effective communication skills.
 They will also better prepare your child to compete for the jobs of the future with students from around the world.

 The new standards and future assessments will also be consistent across states, which means that as families move to a new state or to a new school district, their teachers will be able to better assess your child’s abilities and know where he may need support in a way that is not possible now.

 To learn more, visit the Arizona Department of Education.

-To see a video explaining the Common Core Standards and to learn more about it, visit the Arizona Dept. of Education Common Core website.
+To see a video explaining the Arizona Standards and to learn more about it, visit the Arizona Dept. of Education Standards website.